About this listing

 The house is filled with great local artists' work that you will get to see and use my pottery during your stay.
 I enjoy having people getting to touch and feel my work and spend more time than you might in any other setting.
 My upstairs neighbor Nora owns the vintage and antiques store Low, on the downtown mall.

-I always have locally roasted coffee and for breakfast homemade yogurt and gluten-free granola.
+I always have locally roasted coffee and for breakfast homemade yogurt and granola, made with gluten free oats.
 If you like donuts, Spudnuts (donuts made with potato spuds), is a short walk away.
 There is a free trolley from downtown that will take you to University of Virginia, to see the Rotunda and the Academic Village or if you are in town to watch a game or show at John Paul Jones.
 Thomas Jefferson's Monticello is only four miles away with a great boardwalk leading up to it that I can tell you more about.

 To see what there is in the vicinity of the house be sure to check out my guide.